aframevr/aframe/README.md

 A DOM based [Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system) to declaratively create 3D worlds in the browser.

-## Entity/Component
+## Entity Component

 It's an architectural pattern commonly used in game engines like Unity, Playcanvas or Unreal Engine 4+.

-There's only one basic element called ```entity``` that just defines a scale, position and a rotation in the scene.
-Components encapsulate logic and data that can be attached to entities to extend their functionality, appearance and behaviour.
+There's only one basic element called **entity** that defines a scale, position and a rotation in the scene. **Components** encapsulate logic and data that can be attached to entities to extend their functionality, appearance and behaviour.
+Entities are represented by ```a-entity`` elements and components as their attributes.
 This is what a simple scene with a cube and a camera looks like:

 ````html
 <a-scene>